 In some cases, the terminology ‘compactification’ is applied to generalizations where is not a dense embedding (does not map homeomorphically to an image that is dense).
 For example, the one-point compactification of an already compact Hausdorff space adds an isolated point at infinity, and so is not a dense subspace.
 Or, if is not a Tychonoff space, then the universal map to its Stone-Cech compactification is not an embedding.

 If the space has further geometric structure, the compactification is usually required to has such a structure and embedding has to preserve it.
 Many moduli spaces in algebraic and differential geometry have their natural compactifications.
 They are often useful because they carry natural integration which is useful in defining various invariants.

 A useful intuition throughout is that a ‘compactification’ is a process of adding “ideal points at infinity” in some way to “complete” a space.
 (Compact regular spaces themselves being “complete” in a technical sense: there is a unique uniform structure whose uniform topology is the topology on , and is complete with respect to this uniformity.)

-Often s space can be viewed as a total space of a bundle over some base.
+Often a space can be viewed as a total space of a bundle over some base.
 We may want to embed the space into a bigger bundle, such that the induced embedding of each fiber into the new fiber is a compactification.

-Then one requires that the compactified fiber is finite but small compared to some reference scale (or even viewed in a limit when the Riemannian volume tends to zero), see Kaluza-Klein mechanism.
-Sometimes one does not even consider a noncompact case to start with but by compactification in physics means only passing to the limit of small (Riemannian volume of) fibers.
+Then one requires that the compactified fiber is finite but small compared to some reference scale (or even viewed in a limit when the Riemannian volume tends to zero), see at Kaluza-Klein mechanism.
+Often one does not even consider a noncompact case to start with but by compactification in physics means only passing to the limit of small (Riemannian volume of) fibers.